NiXXeD/heimdallr/README.md

 Usage
 ---

-First create your config.
+First create your config (`~/.heimdallrconfig.json`).
 For the token, create a "Personal Access Token" in your profile page.

 ```json
 {